-Gasoline is extremely flammable and its vapors can Explosive Fuel can cause fires and severe burns. explode if ignited.
+Gasoline is extremely flammable and its vapors can explode if ignited.
 Store gasoline only in approved containers, in well ventilated, unoccupied buildings, away from sparks or flames.
-Spilled fuel could ignite if it comes Do not fill fuel tank while engine is hot or running. in contact with hot parts or sparks from ignition.
-Never us gasoline as a cleaning agent.
+Spilled fuel could ignite if it comes in contact with hot parts or sparks from ignition.
+Never use gasoline as a cleaning agent.

-Keihin Two-Barrel Carburetor Components
+Walbro Two-Barrel Carburetor Components